,

 Mastodon Mine

-The Mastodon Peak Loop is an easy ramble in Joshua Tree's southern reaches and draws plenty of hikers.
-But while the trail is well-trodden, the story of the mine and nearby mills that give this area its name is often overlooked.
+The Mastodon Peak Loop is an easy ramble near Joshua Tree's Cottonwood Campground and draws plenty of visitors.
+But while the trail is well-trodden, the story of the mine and nearby mills is lesser known.

 The Mastodon Mine was owned and operated by George Hulsey (and his family) of Indio.
 The gold-bearing quartz vein was likely discovered in 1919, and an inclined shaft was eventually developed to a depth of 75 feet on the vein.
 The National Park Service acquired the mine in 1971 after many years of neglect and after the claim had lapsed.
 The ore bin at the mine was stabilized in 2015 by volunteers and NPS staff.

-George Hulsey also operated the Winona Mill (just north of the trailhead) to work the gold ores of the Mastodon mine.
+George Hulsey also operated the Winona Mill (just north of the trailhead), which worked the gold ores of the Mastodon mine.
 The mill also did custom ore processing for nearby mines in the Hexie Mountains.
 There once was a small mining camp here with numerous buildings and equipment, including a jaw crusher, ball mill, classifiers, and amalgamation tables, all to process gold ore.
 It must have been quite an operation in its day.
 Unfortunately, only foundations remain.

 Winona mill foundations